majidmc2/Dobiel/README.md

 After that load **manifest.json**  to "about:debugging#/runtime/this-firefox" with "Load Temporary Add-on…" butten.

 After that you should run **Dobile-Server** ([see](https://github.com/majidmc2/Dobiel-Server "Link")).
-In the server collected all attack patterns and find any attacks.
+All attack patterns are collected In the server and finds any attacks.